betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Preprint Version](https://drive.google.com/open?id=19k6mnZMJXmgDSwy1Hcb7fFdMstALjTto)
     * [Official Publisher's Version](http://doi.org/10.1145/2775280.2792559)

-    Joint project between Disney Research Studios and Disney Animation.
+    Joint project between DisneyResearch\|Studios and Disney Animation.
 This short paper gives an overview of Hyperion's fur and hair model, originally developed for use on Zootopia.
 A full paper was published later with more details.
 This fur/hair model is Hyperion's fur/hair model today, used on every film beginning with *Zootopia* to present.

 9. **Extending the Disney BRDF to a BSDF with Integrated Subsurface Scattering**